Joe-FP/VBA_DocAssemblyApp/README.md

 # VBA_DocAssemblyApp

-An extensive attempt at creating a desktop document assembly application for Microsoft Word.
+An extensive attempt at creating a desktop document assembly application for Microsoft Word, using Visual Basic for Applications (VBA).
 This application was designed to simplify the assembly & production of a group of related documents, such as engineering work packages.

 All source files included.
 Word add-in applications are loaded as macro-enabled global templates (.dotm) into Word's Startup directory.